jivers-ucsd/ECE-229-Project---Group-7/README.md

 3. Run <code>scraping/run_get_video_data</code> to get the meta data for each video link.
 The script automatically finds all folders and in <code>data/source_links</code> and scrapes each video linked in the text files.

-**Note**: Run the scripts from the scraping folder.

 ### Sentiment Analysis
-1. Make sure that all the scraped data is stored as a :code:`.txt` file with the format :code:`<name>_dataFrame.txt` in the :code:`data/` directory.
+1. Make sure that all the scraped data is stored as a `.txt` file with the format `<name>_dataFrame.txt` in the `data/` directory.

-2. Run :code:`analysis_backend/generate_DF` to process all such files simultaneously from a given directory (default: :code:`data/`) and into a pickled dictionary of dataframes, each of which is indexed with a key described by the corresponding :code:`<name>`.
+2. Run `analysis_backend/generate_DF` to process all such files simultaneously from a given directory (default: `data/`) and into a pickled dictionary of dataframes, each of which is indexed with a key described by the corresponding `<name>`.
 This program cleans the data, controls the duplicates and removes the garbage elements.
 It also looks at the distributions of their various attributes across a genre.

-3. Run :code:`analysis_backend/analyze_text` to analyze a given piece of text based on the dataframes generated using :code:`generate_DF` to produce a colour coded output as well as an overall score.
+3. Run `analysis_backend/analyze_text` to analyze a given piece of text based on the dataframes generated using `generate_DF` to produce a colour coded output as well as an overall score.

 ### Visualisations
 1. Install package <code>wordcloud</code>.